April 20-21, 2021, in Washington, D.C.

-The inaugural PMI CEO Thinking Forum is scheduled for June 22 and 23, 2020, in Washington, D.C., in co-location with the PMI Washington DC Legislative Forum and Fly-In on June 23 and 24.
+The inaugural PMI CEO Thinking Forum Has been rescheduled for April 20-21, 2021, in Washington, D.C.
 Designed with the specific challenges facing the plumbing manufacturing industry in mind, the forum will be an interactive seminar exploring leadership philosophy, vision and imagination.

 You are encouraged to join fellow CEOs and other c-suite executives in open roundtable discussions that will explore strategies to keep your companies and the plumbing manufacturing industry on a continual path to success.